WelfzTwingoFurs/WegTek3D/README.md

 -Camera-edge culling only checks if all vertices are off-screen;
 -Extreme texture distortion up-close when UV-mapped;
 -Clipping intervenes with UV-mapped texturing;
--Sprite X scaling innacurate to Angles FOV;
 -No camera-edge clipping (polygon pieces outside screen still render);
 -No world culling (polygons fully behind others still render);
 -Draw distance innacurate to value depending on Angles FOV;
+-Sprite X scaling innacurate to dynamic Angles FOV changes;
 -No in-game options (all settings in editor).